- Why Colby?

 Sexual Misconduct Hearing

-The Conduct Officer ordinarily refers possible violations of the College’s Sexual Misconduct or Sexual Harassment policies that could result in suspension or expulsion or for which the student does not accept responsibility to the Student Conduct Board for a Sexual Misconduct Hearing.
+The Conduct Officer ordinarily refers possible violations of the College’s Sexual Misconduct Policy (including Sexual Harassment) that could result in suspension or expulsion or for which the student does not accept responsibility to the Student Conduct Board for a Sexual Misconduct Hearing.

 Configuration of the Board The Board for a Sexual Misconduct Hearing is composed of five persons, all drawn from the Student Conduct Board: